 - Are diabetic

 - Are claustrophobic

-- Are pregnant, (risk of pregnancy) breastfeeding or are in contact with any children
+- Are pregnant, (risk of pregnancy), breastfeeding or are in contact with small children

-- Have any disabilities/ have mobility requirements
+- Have any disabilities/ mobility requirements

-- Weigh over 100kg (16st)
+- Weigh over 100 kg (16 st)

 - Have any allergies

 - Have any incontinence

 - Are booked in for any other appointment on the same day as your scan

-- On any medication that contains sugar

 Please be on time for your appointment.
-This is very important because the radioactive sugar that we inject has a very short shelf life.
+This is very important because the radioactive tracer that we inject has a very short shelf life.
 Consequently if you are late we may not be able to proceed with your scan.
 Please only bring one person to accompany you (if needed) and do not bring any children with you.

-What is a PET/CT Scan?
+What is a Choline Parathyroid PET/CT scan?

 PET stands for Positron Emission Tomography.
-This is an imaging technique that uses small quantities of a radioactive tracer, 18 Fluorodeoxyglucose (similar to sugar), to produce images that show how your body is working.
-CT (Computed Tomography) uses X-rays to produce cross section pictures showing the density of different organs in the body.
+This is an imaging technique that uses small quantities of a radioactive tracer, F18 Choline, to produce images that show how your body is working.
+CT (Computed Tomography) uses x-rays to produce cross section pictures showing the density of different organs in the body.
 By combining these two techniques in one scanner, we are able to provide important information to help your doctor plan an appropriate treatment for you.